Making Great Decisions

 Step 5: So What's the Plan?
 This is where you develop the plan or next steps to ensure your decision is implemented; You're already half way there because your people have contributed and committed to the entire decision making process so implementing the outcomes will be relatively straight forward.
 This step requires the team to build the todo list....what needs to be done, who should do it, by when and how.

-We know this is a simplification of sometimes complex decision making processes; if this is a new Strategy implementation then the decision making process will involve dozens if not hundreds of stakeholders; you may not need to include everyone in all five steps but you will need to diligently complete all five steps to ensure the decision is the right one and willingly implemented by enthusiastic supporters.
+We know this is a simplification of often complex decision making processes; if this is a new Strategy implementation then the decision making process will involve dozens if not hundreds of stakeholders; you may not need to include everyone in all five steps but you will need to diligently complete all five steps to ensure the decision is the right one and willingly implemented by enthusiastic supporters.